sorinar329/nutronGit/README.md

 `sudo apt-get install libzbar-dev -y`

-After that you will need to install the required packages provided by "requirments.txt".
+After that you will need to install the  packages provided by "requirments.txt".
 For this simply cd to your working directory, where you cloned the repo and execute:

 `pip install -r requirments.txt`